Accessibility in the Definition of Done

 Why include accessibility in the Definition of Done?

-• It creates shared understanding across teams
+• Creating a shared understanding across teams

-• It improves quality and reduces rework
+• Improving quality and reducing rework

 Including accessibility in your DoD also helps you spot issues earlier, avoid legal and reputational risk, and deliver better experiences for every user.

-Passes automated accessibility tests
+1. Passes automated accessibility tests

-Use tools like AxeWAVE or Lighthouse to catch common issues.
+Use tools like Axe, WAVE or Lighthouse to catch common issues.
 No, automation won’t find everything, but it’s a great early warning system and safety net.

-Reviewed against WCAG 2.2 AA
+2. Reviewed against WCAG 2.2 AA

 Have someone on the team (or a specialist) check new features against WCAG success criteria.
 Focus on things like keyboard access, semantic structure, and contrast.

-Content follows readability and accessibility standards
+3. Content follows readability and accessibility standards

 Good accessibility is about more than code.
 Clear, structured, plain language content makes a huge difference for users with cognitive differences, low literacy, or who rely on screen readers.

-Live regions and dynamic content tested
+4. Live regions and dynamic content tested

 If you’re working with modals, dropdowns, alerts, or other dynamic elements, make sure they’re properly announced by assistive tech.

-Accessibility statement updated
+5. Accessibility statement updated

-If your organisation has a public accessibility statement, updating it when new features go live shows transparency, and gives users a route to raise issues.
+If your organisation has a public accessibility statement, updating it when new features go live shows transparency and gives users a route to raise issues.

-Embedding accessibility in the Definition of Done: More than compliance
+Embedding accessibility in the Definition of Done

 It also supports long-term change by reinforcing three essential pillars:

-• Becoming CompliantDemonstrating due diligence, getting your services accessible, and avoiding risk.
+• Becoming Compliant: Demonstrating due diligence, getting your services accessible, and avoiding risk.

 • Staying Accessible: Giving your teams the capability, confidence, and tools to deliver accessible products.